mike-jung/ubiaccess-framework/README.md

 ## Controller with annotation

 Controller can be configured without any configuration if you use annotation.
-Annotation is supported like Spring but it is inside comment for class and methods.
+Annotation is supported like Spring web framework but it is inside comment for class and methods.

 - See `controllers/tiger-controller.js` for @RequestMapping annotation